3.4.1sr - SRTC Procedure: Threats Management

 - If a weapon has been seen, do not approach the person.
-Immediately, dial 911 and initiate the appropriate threat response plan and cooperate with law enforcement.
+Immediately, dial 911 and contact Campus Police and Security, then initiate the appropriate threat response plan and cooperate with law enforcement.

 - Although every situation cannot be anticipated, the following “THREATS/ VIOLENCE ACTION / RESPONSE GUIDE” is provided to assist with most likely situations that could occur.

 |Gun/ Weapon Visible in Vehicle or Employee/ Student Reports Gun in Vehicle||